MohammedAl-Mahdawi/nosbackup/README.md

 <a name="requirements"></a>

-1. First make sure you have the latest version of [Node.js](https://nodejs.org) installed.
+1. First, make sure you have the latest version of [Node.js](https://nodejs.org) installed.
 2. Create a Dropbox app from [here](https://www.dropbox.com/developers/apps/create) and save its access token to use it later with NOSBackup.
 3. Create four folders in your Dropbox app folder with these names: `manually`, `daily`, `weekly`, and `monthly`.
-4. NOSBackup rely on `mysqldump` and `mongodump` to backup MySQL and MongoDB databases, so make sure these tools are installed if you are planning to backup these databases.
+4. NOSBackup relies on `mysqldump` and `mongodump` to backup MySQL and MongoDB databases, so make sure these tools are installed if you are planning to backup these databases.

 ### Installation